AngelDHackerman/API_Reqres_Testing/README.md

     }
     ```

-* Description: This "Error" is returned when a non-existing page is selected.
+* __Description:__ This "Error" is actually an expected behavior, API will only return the data shown above.

 ## Endpoint: Single User